Contents

 dysbiosis

 Pathology: - disruption of intestinal bacteria-host bidirectional communication [1] - intestinal dysbiosis is a common feature of mild cognitive impairment (MCI) & Alzheimer's disease (AD) - Pseudomonadota (Proteobacteria) & Actinomycetota (Actinobacteria) are increased in MCI & AD - Faecalibacterium & Roseburia are consistently reduced in MCI & AD in a small number of studies.
-[2]
+[2] - some antibiotics can disrupt gut bacteria balance for up to 8 years after a single round of use - clindamycin, fluoroquinolones & flucloxacillin had the most lasting negative effects [3] - penicillin V & some extended-spectrum penicillins not so much [3]

 General